pirelaurent/cytographDB/public/docs/menuEdgesSelectHide.md

 <img src="./img/collapseAssociations.png" width="400px" />

-In the upper image, *intervention*, an association node, was not simplified: it is no longer a *dry association* because it gained a new edge for a trigger.
+In the upper image, *intervention*, is no longer a *dry association* because of the new generated edge for a trigger.

 ### Restore Association

-Restores the original association nodes between tables for the edges in the current perimeter.
+Restores the original association nodes between tables (for the edges in the current perimeter).

 💡 **Tip:** The restored node appears in the middle; previous positions are lost.